 Control – We will always give you control over the marketing you receive from us.
 You can choose the types of messages you receive and whether you want to stop receiving marketing communications.

-Green Duck has assessed all six grounds for the lawful processing of personal data under the General Data Protection Regulation (GDPR) and has selected ‘Legitimate Interest’ as the most suitable lawful ground for processing of data for the purposes of Green Duck’s marketing and sales.
+Green Duck has assessed all six grounds for the lawful processing of personal data under the General Data Protection Regulation (GDPR) and has selected ‘Legitimate Interest’ as the most suitable lawful ground for processing of data for the purposes of Green Duck’s sales and marketing.

 Further information regarding the lawful basis for processing personal data can be found at ico.org.uk